In addition to handling customer requests, chatbots deliver incredible business value by streamlining the workflows of internal employees.

 This is just one example of a big change — just like taxes and administrative, fiscal, and legal changes affecting your your business — that creates obstacles for your employees, and may concern sensitive, critical information regarding their rights, obligations, salaries, and dues.

 These periods often reflect peaks in HR activity.
 However, spooling up an influx of new hires in an attempt to create more support bandwidth is not a smart or feasible response.
 By choosing a chatbot to leverage various knowledge bases, it’s easy to set up an editorial team to prepare content in anticipation of such events.
-Some chatbot providers will even provide you with relevant, pre-made knowledge bases to limit the load — how could it get simpler than that?
+How could it get simpler than that?

 5. Chatbots empowering physical robots.